nerissa29/reading-notes/class2-15.md

 #### What is Device Authorization Flow?

-In the *Device Authorization Flow*, the device asks the user to authorize the device by asking the user to go to the link thourgh their smartphones/computers, and do the authorization there. - - [^2]: [Auth0 Docs: Authentication and Authorization Flows](https://auth0.com/docs/get-started/authentication-and-authorization-flow).
+In the *Device Authorization Flow*, the device asks the user to authorize the device by asking the user to go to the link through their smartphones/computers and do the authorization there. - - [^2]: [Auth0 Docs: Authentication and Authorization Flows](https://auth0.com/docs/get-started/authentication-and-authorization-flow).

 #### What is Resource Owner Password Flow?

 The *Resource Owner Password Flow* should only be used when the "redirect-based flows (like the Authorization Code Flow) cannot be used [^2]".
-It ass the users to provide credentials like username and password using an interactive form [^2].
+It asks the users to provide credentials like username and password using an interactive form [^2].

 [^1]: [What is OAuth?
 How the open authorization framework works](https://www.csoonline.com/article/3216404/what-is-oauth-how-the-open-authorization-framework-works.html)